DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/2023-05-15-updated-api-guidance.md

 ### Co-design with providers benefits all parties

-As the Manage CPD service continues to improve, we have found that working closely with providers, researching with users at different levels, from developers to non-technical support agents, has been incredibly insightful.
+As the Manage CPD service continues to improve, we have found that working closely with providers, researching with users at different levels, from developers to non-technical support agents, has been incredibly insightful, efficient and productive.

 We have been able to identify and solve problems for all kinds of users, including DfE contract management and support staff.